judy2k/tzgeo/README.md

 # tzgeo

-tzgeo is a library with one simple purpose - to convert a lat/lon to a timezone - really fast!
+tzgeo is a Python library with one simple purpose - to convert a lat/lon to a timezone - really fast!

 ## Installation